polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/node-and-network-types.md

 Network architectures can fall into the following categories:

-- Relay chains: these Substrate blockchains are desgined to provide decentralized security to other chains connected to it.
+- Relay chains: these Substrate blockchains are designed to provide decentralized security to other chains connected to it.
 Polkadot is an example of such a chain.
 - Parachains: parachains are blockchains built to connect to some relay chain.
 Such chains need to implement the same consenus protocol as the relay chain they target.
 - Solo-chains: these Substrate blockchains implement their own security protocol and are independant from any other chain.